bluerobotics/bluerobotics.github.io/fathom/index.md

 1. Grab the tether somewhere between about 16 and 24 inches away from the penetrator and loop it around a [plastic thimble.](https://www.bluerobotics.com/store/parts/fathom-p-thimble-r1/)

-2. Firmly attach three alternating heavy gauge zip ties at the base of the thimble.
+2. Firmly attach three alternating heavy gauge zip ties (included with thimble) at the base of the thimble.

 	<img src="/fathom/cad/thimble-r1-3.PNG" class="img-responsive" style="max-width:700px"  />